Suunto 9 Peak Pro

 based on 5 reviews

-Build quality is consistently praised, with reviewers describing the watch as sturdy, premium, well built, and suitable for outdoor use.
+Build quality was a consistent strength, with reviewers describing the watch as sturdy, premium, polished, and well built.

 • 4.4